International Organization for Marine Aids to Navigation: Background

 IALA committees provide important documentation to the International Hydrographic Organization and other international organizations, while the IALA Secretariat acts as a clearing house for the exchange of technical information, and organizes seminars and technical support for developing countries.

 Its principal work since 1973 has been the implementation of the IALA Maritime Buoyage System.
 This system replaced some 30 dissimilar buoyage systems in use throughout the world with 2 major systems.
 This rationalised system was introduced as a result of two accidents in the Dover Straits in 1971 when the Brandenburg hit the wreck of the Texaco Caribbean off Folkestone and sank although the wreck was accurately buoyed.
 A short while later the Niki also struck the Texaco Caribbean and sank, despite the wreckage being adequately marked.
 The combined loss of lives in these two accidents was 51 persons.

-Although the international agreement of 1982 implementing a harmonized buoyage system is a major achievement for IALA the Organization, through its committees carried out a lot of works in other directions resulting in innovating techniques being adopted all over the work, such as the AIS (Automatic Identification System), DGNSS (Differential Global Navigation System) and many others.
+Although the international agreement of 1982 implementing a harmonized buoyage system is a major achievement for IALA the Organization, through its committees, carried out a lot of works in other directions resulting in innovating techniques being adopted all over the world, such as the AIS (Automatic Identification System), DGNSS (Differential Global Navigation System) and many others.

 Its future achievement is likely to be the implementation of the e-navigation. e-navigation does not aim at ships being electronically operated but gathering and displaying all navigation information through connected sources of information and harmonized data exchange.

 IALA is based near Paris in Saint-Germain-en-Laye, France.

+After 10 years of diplomatic effects and conferences' efforts, on 22 August 2024, IALA transited its status from Non-governmental Organization to Intergovernmental Organization.

+Membership

+As of November 2025, IALA has 42 member states that have ratified, accepted or acceded the Convention on the International Organization for Marine Aids to Navigation: